Balancing the Negative Aspects of Working from Homes and Remote Working

 Some of these issues will not be in anyone’s control.
 For example, the economic effects, where the demand for Public transport, clothing, cosmetics, restaurants, automobiles, even real estate at city centers, and many others will take a hit, is something that will be the natural outcome of the new normal.

-However, some issues can be handled by the individuals, while others may require organizations’ proactive steps to improve awareness and, in some cases, policy tweaks to help the employees and, hence, themselves.
+However, some issues can be handled by individuals, while others may require organizations to take proactive steps to improve awareness and, in some cases, policy tweaks to help the employees and, hence, themselves.

 Let’s talk a bit more about the issues first and then see how organizations can help reduce the negative effects, as employee well-being affects not only productivity but also employee engagement and retention.